domagojk/getWhere/README.md

-# getwhere
+# getWhere
 Simple function for returning object value based on passed options

 ## usage
-This will extend Object so it can be accessed with "Object.getWhere()"
+This script can be imported as module (browserify, systemJS) or if just included in script tag, it can be access globaly (window.getWhere)

 ## examples